• info@discoveraltitude.com

 After landing at Lukla your actual adventure journey begins following a similar route to the Everest base camp trek until Pangboche.
 It takes about 5 days to reach Pangboche from Lukla including an acclimatization day in Namche Bazaar.
 Pangboche, which is the nearest village from where your approach trek to Ama Dablam begins.

-It takes about 3 hours to reach the base camp to this iconic mountain from Pangboche.
-Ama Dablam base camp is situated in a lovely setting in an alpine meadow at 4600 meters (15092feet) above sea level which provides a magnificent view of the surrounding mountains.
+It takes about 3 hours to reach the base camp on this iconic mountain from Pangboche.
+Ama Dablam base camp is situated in a lovely setting in an alpine meadow at 4600 meters (15092 feet) above sea level which provides a magnificent view of the surrounding mountains.

 There are two lodges and several tents during the climbing season which mark the locality of Ama Dablam base camp.
 The Streams running nearby through the meadow supply the main source of water for climbers and the lodges.